-The First Christmas
+The first Christmas

 The Gospel of Matthew says these visitors came from “the east.”
-Bible scholars have speculated that they came from Persia, Arabia, or even India.
-The wise men recognized Jesus as the Messiah while he was still a child, and traveled thousands of miles to worship him.
+Bible scholars have speculated they came from Persia, Arabia, or even India.
+The wise men recognized Jesus as the Messiah and traveled thousands of miles to worship him.
 They followed a star which led them to Jesus.
-By the time they met Jesus, he was in a house and was a small child, not an infant, implying they arrived a year or more after his birth.
-So as you can see, it would have been impossible for the wise men to have been present at the manger when Jesus was born.
-The only gift offered that night was the baby that was born, which was Jesus.
+By the time they met Jesus, he was in a house and was a small child, not an infant.
+This suggests they arrived a year or more after his birth.
+So, it was impossible for the wise men to be present that first Christmas night.
+The only gift offered that night was the baby that was born, which of course was Jesus.

-Much has changed about the way Christmas is celebrated since that very first celebration over two thousand years ago.
+Much has changed about Christmas celebrations since that first celebration over two thousand years ago.
 Pagan traditions, modern day materialism and the marketing schemes of retailers have distorted the celebration of Christmas.
+It has evolved into something very different from the very first Christmas party.
 The first Christmas was all about God’s gift to mankind and worshiping God for his gift to man.
-The gift of Jesus that lay in a manger that night was actually God in the flesh, come to earth in the form of a baby.
+The gift of Jesus in the manger that night was actually God in the flesh, come to earth in the form of a baby.
 The prophet Isaiah foretold of the birth of Christ long before Jesus was born.
 Isaiah said, “Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Emmanuel ”(Isaiah 7:14) The name Emmanuel means “God with us.”

 Please don’t get me wrong.
-I am not against the exchanging of gifts at Christmas.
-But, I believe if shopping and exchanging gifts is all our celebrating of Christmas means to us, we are seriously missing the true blessing of Christmas.
-True giving can be done all year long, and it does not have to be a material gift; even though it can be.
-True giving begins with a change in our hearts, and involves a giving of ourselves in hopes of helping someone and making their life better.
+I am not totally against the exchanging of gifts at Christmas.
+But, I believe if that is all our celebrating of Christmas means to us, we are seriously missing the true blessing of Christmas.
+True giving can be done all year long, and it does not have to be a material gift, even though it can be.
+True giving begins with a change in our hearts.
+It involves a giving of ourselves with the hope of helping someone and making their life better.

 Thanks for reading!